Tom et Lola: Themes and content

-Lola and Tom do engage in gritty and sharply witty dialogue with the scientific team each morning, but this is largely to relieve the daily tedium.
+Lola and Tom do engage in gritty, witty dialogue with the scientific team each morning, but this is largely to alleviate the daily tedium.

 Another striking motif is the repeated reference to an idealised heaven conceived by the two with the code phrase 'Iceberg-Alaska-Tikira', a whispered mantra as a sign of celebration or connection, accompanied with expressive signing gestures.
 This is later supplemented or supplanted by "Izoard!" as an aspirational symbol.

 Their interaction with the adult world, populated by imbeciles who occasionally play ridiculous roles to entertain the pair from outside the bubbles, is clearly disproportionate, as if the children were a few light years ahead of the 'common sense' practised within the French hospital.

-With the moralistic and sometimes hysterical persecution of artistic licence observed since the late 1980s, this film gained only a narrow VHS distribution, with regard to the fiercely competitive category of collector's items.
-A great example of avant-garde cinema, victimised by the approach.
+Due the ristrictions of artistic licence since the late 1980s, this film gained only a limited VHS distribution.
+It's considered an example of avant-garde cinema.

 The aesthetics of scenarios in the laboratory and the excessive use of white, is similar to THX 1138 by George Lucas, a kind of paradigm in the science fiction of the 1970s.
 This neatly evokes and reinforces the chosen environments on which the two children fixate, whose snowy and frozen purity presumably promises a freedom from the bacterial threats which enforce their captivity in civilisation.

 Release

 The film was released in France on January 17, 1990.

 In Switzerland, the film was released in 1990 and distributed by Sadfi Films.
 In Japan, the film was released in 1991 and distributed by New Select.

-The film was distributed in France by AFMD, with film exports and foreign sales by Gaumont Film Company.
+The film was distributed in France by AFMD, with film exports and foreign sales by Gaumont.